Central Registry of Information on Looted Cultural Property 1933-1945

 Holocaust Claims Processing Office of the New York State Banking Department

 This office will research art claims, and assist claimants in submitting secure documentation, to establish ownership of any property located.
 It provides help to any claimant regardless of residence.

 Fax: +49 0 391 567 3899

-A project of the Federal Government of Germany and its federal states, this site is written in German, English, and Russian.
+A project of the Federal Government of Germany and its federal states, this site is also available in English, and Russian versions.
 Losses may be registered and the database searched.
 "We also publish reports by private persons or institutions about objects that have been found in their possession and are estimated to be Nazi loot or surely are."